taask/taask-server/README.md

 Runners register themselves with individual instances of taask-server, recieve tasks to be executed, and return their results.

 ### Runners
-Taask Runners register themselves with taask-core to make themselves available for tasks.
+The Taask compute plane is comprised of one or more runners.
+Runners register themselves with taask-core to make themselves available for tasks.
 Runners communicate with taask-server using gRPC, and bi-directionally stream data for optimal performance.
 Tasks are scheduled to runners, they are executed, and the results returned.
 Runners can be written in any language using first-party and third-party runner libraries.